Last updated: February 2, 2026

 Here's what I've learned along the way:

 Start small: I started with just the Pi running one service.
-Good thing I didn't try to build everything at once.
+Building everything at once would have been overwhelming.

 Monitor, but keep it simple: I used to run Prometheus/Grafana for monitoring, but it was overkill.
 Switched to Beszel and it's simpler.
 I still keep Prometheus around for custom metrics, but for basic system monitoring, Beszel does the job.